P.O. Box 3926

 from six foals.
 Wilshewed is based at Cathy Parke's Valkyre

-Stud near Georgetown, Kentucky and she has my sentimental
+Stud near Georgetown, Kentucky and she will have my sentimental

 MY FAVORITE FRESHMAN SIRES OF 2014